 We are thrilled to be celebrating 50 years of the Department of Family Medicine at the University of Washington over the coming year.
 Our department was formed in 1971 and has been at the forefront of the specialty since its inception.

-Dr. Sharon Dobie, MD is a professor emeritus in the University of Washington Department of Family Medicine (DFM).
+February 11, 2021 – Dr. Sharon Dobie, professor emeritus in the University of Washington Department of Family Medicine (DFM).
 Dr. Dobie joined the DFM in 1989 and has since served as a trusted educator and mentor to hundreds of medical students and residents.
 She is the past director of the UW School of Medicine Underserved Pathway from 2008-2018 and served as faculty advisor to the Community Health Advancement Program from 1989-2010.
 She was the recipient of the UW 2010 Sterling Munro Public Service Teaching Award and the 2016 Society of Teachers of Family Medicine Gold Humanism Award, and she was named the 2018 Washington Academy of Family Physicians Family Medicine Educator of the Year.
 She is also the editor and a contributing author of the book Heart Murmurs: What Patients Teach Their Doctors.

 January 7, 2021 – Dr. Antonio Dajer, UW Family Medicine residency class of 1986.Dr.
 Dajer presented on the lessons he has learned during his post-residency career, a career that includes time working as a hospital medical director in Nicaragua, service on the Navajo reservation, his ER shift in Lower Manhattan during the 9/11 terrorist attacks, and working as an ER director for 14 years.